johnfelipe/Resort-Visualizer/README.md

     }
 }
 ```
-Never allow other scripts to set a public global variable, instead create a public function that sets the private variable.
+We should never allow other scripts to set a public global variable, instead we’ll create a public function that sets the private variable.
 ```
 public void SetNumOfCows(int newNumOfCows)
 {